wizzie-io/wizzie-io.github.io/pages/normalizer/latest/functions/mapper_functions.md

 This mapper has some properties:

 * `dimension`: The dimension that you want to transform.
-* `target_string`: The string sequence that you want to replace.
+* `targetString`: The string sequence that you want to replace.
-* `replacement_string`: The string sequence that you want to use on the change.
+* `replacementString`: The string sequence that you want to use on the change.

 **Input**: